jump-dev/JuMP.jl/README.md

 avoiding the need to write intermediary files and enabling access to **advanced features** such as efficient LP re-solves and callbacks for mixed-integer programming.

+JuMP has recently enabled support for nonlinear programming for functions that can be expressed in closed algebraic form.
+JuMP computes exact sparse second-order derivatives needed by efficient interior-point solvers.
+Currently, [Ipopt] is the only supported solver, with more coming soon.

 Our documentation includes an installation guide, quick-start guide, and reference manual.

 **Latest Release**: 0.4.1 (via ``Pkg.add``)